jpark052/Windows-Background-Getter/README.md

 # Windows-Background-Getter
-Fetch the random lockscreen images that windows system generates, then convert them into jpg files
+Fetch the random lockscreen image files that windows system generates, then convert them into JPEG files